-NIE Networks Statement of Charges [PDF Format, 1.2MB] sets out the connections process and provides a comprehensive list of indicative costs for connections to the network.
-If you apply for a connection, your quotation will be based on the costs outlined in Schedules 2-10 (pages 42-56).
+NIE Networks' Statement of Charges sets out the connections process and provides a comprehensive list of indicative costs for all types of connections to the network.
+If you apply for a connection, your quotation will be based on the costs outlined in our schedules.

 A connection card is a single page document completed by your electrical contractor which certifies that the electrical installation within your property is safe and complies with wiring regulations.